donnemartin/dev-setup/README.md

 #### Installation

-To install LESS you have to use NPM / Node, which you installed earlier using Homebrew.
+The [web.sh script](#websh-script) installs LESS.
+To install LESS manually you have to use NPM / Node, which you installed earlier using Homebrew.
 In the terminal use:

-    $ npm install less --global
+    $ npm install -g less

-Note: the `--global` flag is optional but it prevents having to mess around with file paths.
+Note: the `-g` flag is optional but it prevents having to mess around with file paths.
 You can install without the flag, just know what you're doing.

 You can check that it installed properly by using: